Florida Bill Would Halt Gaming Regulators From Immediately Becoming Lobbyists

 Bookmakers Review

-Louis Trombetta, a gaming attorney and the first executive director of the Florida Gaming Control Commission, was known as a no-nonsense regulator who forced three DFS companies out of the state, at least for a little while, until they became industry-compliant with Florida law.
+Louis Trombetta, a seasoned gaming attorney and the inaugural executive director of the Florida Gaming Control Commission, was known as a no-nonsense regulator who forced three DFS companies out of the state—at least for a while—until they became industry-compliant with Florida law.

 Two other DFS companies, FanDuel and DraftKings, were never issued the same letters, but it should be noted that neither was offering pick’em contests.
 However, it did raise concerns from at least one Florida lawmaker, State Senator Joe Gruters, who inquired about it.

-“I am concerned that the Commission is applying an interpretation that is not supported by law and that the Commission may be selectively enforcing its interpretation,” Gruters wrote in a letter to Trombetta.
+“I am concerned that the Commission is applying an interpretation that is not supported by law and that the Commission may be selectively enforcing its interpretation,” Gruters wrote in a letter to Trombetta—underscoring the need for transparency and even-handedness in regulatory activities.

-But as the heavy hand of justice was coming down on those DFS operators, Trombetta was already making plans to vacate his seat and take a job with one of the companies that was under his regulatory governance, FanDuel.
+But as the heavy hand of justice was coming down on those DFS operators, Trombetta was already making plans to vacate his seat and take a job with one of the companies that was under his regulatory governance, FanDuel—a fact that would soon generate headlines across Florida and draw scrutiny from industry observers.

 “I’m thrilled to join FanDuel and transition from a regulatory role to working with an operator that is committed to building this industry in a sustainable manner,” said Trombetta.
 “I look forward to contributing to their continued success and helping to shape the future of the industry.”